 At the same time, many new similar AR apps have appeared and are used on a daily basis.
 One of the biggest issues for architects and designers is to help clients explain their vision.

 With the potential of AR, not only will this issue no longer exist, but there is a chance that AR will completely remove the need for digital 3D Architecture rendering.
-The only thing necessary for AR to do its magic is a tablet and an app that allows clients and designers to make instant changes in real-time while walking through rooms.
+The only thing necessary for AR to do its magic is a tablet and an app that allows clients and designers to make instant changes in real-time while walking through the rooms.

-AR allows clients to make changes and mix different options, similarly to VR, but it saves a lot of resources, including time and money.
+AR allows clients to make changes and mix different options, similar to VR, but it saves a lot of resources, including time and money.
 On top of that, AR also helps designers tend to client’s needs, no matter where they are.